Molly C. Quinn

 Molly Caitlyn Quinn (born October 8, 1993) is an American actress who has worked in theatre, film, and television.
-Her roles include Alexis Castle, daughter of the title character on ABC's Castle, and the voice of Bloom, one of the main characters in the Nickelodeon revival of Winx Club.
+Her roles include Alexis Castle, daughter of the title character on ABC's Castle.

 Life and career

 Molly Quinn was born in Texarkana, Texas.
 She began taking weekly acting lessons from director and producer Martin Beck after performing in a community production of The Nutcracker at age six.
 In the sixth grade, she auditioned at the Young Actors Studio, and after six months of "intensive [acting] training", signed with the Osbrink agency and Management 360.

 From 2009 to 2016, she starred in the ABC mystery drama series Castle as Alexis Castle, the lead character's daughter.
+She also played the character Sally Campbell in one episode.

 From 2011 to 2015, Quinn performed the lead role of Bloom in Nickelodeon's revival of the animated series Winx Club.
-At first, Quinn tried a "cartoony" voice for her character.
+At first, she tried a "cartoony" voice for her character.
 Nickelodeon advised her to use her real voice instead, saying, "No, we want voices of real girls this time around."
 Quinn also voiced Bloom in the re-records of the first and second films based on the series.

 In March 2014, Quinn appeared as the voice of the sentient computer Fey, in the episode "Numbers" of the podcast series Welcome to Night Vale.

+In 2021, she starred in the horror movie Agnes.

+In 2025, Quinn appeared in the videogame Death Stranding 2: On the Beach as La Madre (Villa Libre), one of the celebrity hologram quest NPC's.